html-graph/html-graph.github.io/content/canvas/clear.md

 ## Clear

-Removes add the nodes and edges, so that canvas can be reused again.
-This method has no parameters.
+Removes all nodes and edges from the canvas, allowing it to be reused.
+This method does not require any parameters.

 {{< code lang="javascript">}}
 canvas.clear()